Mental Health/Juvenile Justice Action Network

 Working together to improve services and policies for youth with mental health needs involved with the juvenile justice system

-The mental health/juvenile justice network was established in 2007 to forge and implement innovative solutions for better identifying and treating youth with mental health needs in the juvenile justice system.
-The network is an issue-focused forum for the development and exchange of ideas and strategies across states, and for sharing practical information and expertise in support of reform.
-Ultimately, the action network is working to create a leadership community that will guide other states and shape nationwide responses.
-Learn more
+The Mental Health/Juvenile Justice Action Network was established in 2007 to forge and implement innovative solutions for better identifying and treating youth with mental health needs in the juvenile justice system.
+The network was an issue-focused forum for the development and exchange of ideas and strategies across states, and for sharing practical information and expertise in support of reform.
+The eight mental health/juvenile justice action network sites were: Connecticut, Colorado, Illinois, Louisiana, Pennsylvania, Ohio, Texas and Washington.

 - Education and training or enhancing community education and training to recruit and retain staff better equipped to work with the large numbers of youth with mental health needs involved with the juvenile justice system.
-Learn more

-The Mental Health/Juvenile Justice Action Network is coordinated by the National Center for Mental Health and Juvenile Justice (NCMHJJ) at Policy Research Associates.
+The Mental Health/Juvenile Justice Action Network was coordinated by the National Center for Mental Health and Juvenile Justice (NCMHJJ) at Policy Research Associates.